facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

 :::tip

-Please add your site to our showcase!
+Please add your site to our [showcase](/showcase)!
+It only takes a few seconds: just [post a comment here](https://github.com/facebook/docusaurus/discussions/7826).

 :::